Research assistants, placements and internships

 The position would be unpaid, since the expectation would be that the candidate had funding from their academic institution or elsewhere – for example, by grant or on paid sabbatical.
-However, reasonable travel expenses would be paid (but not accommodation or subsistence).
+However, it may be possible to pay reasonable travel expenses where these would not otherwise be met by a grant (but not accommodation or subsistence).
 The skills/expertise offered by the candidate need not be solely legal.
 The Commission would be interested in approaches, for example, from sociologists or criminologists.

 We cannot accommodate more than a few placements at any one time and the arrangements would be tailored on an individual basis.
 This would include details of length of attachment, expectations on contributions to the project in question, attendance and involvement at the Commission, liaison, facilities, arrangements for disclosure/publication/attribution of work undertaken.

 Anyone interested in working at the Law Commission on this basis will be asked to demonstrate that they have a specific contribution to make to a current project, for example, on the basis of their expertise, previous work or field of academic work.
 Those interested should contact our Enquiries desk